texfaq/texfaq.github.io/FAQ-tradesyms.md

 example, in a section heading), since it is composed of a small-caps letter, which typically degrades to a regular shape letter when asked to set in a bold font.
-This means that the glyph becomes a circled ''r'', whereas the proper symbol is a circled ''R''.
+This means that the glyph becomes a circled "r", whereas the proper symbol is a circled "R".

 This effect is of course avoided by use of [`textcomp`](https://ctan.org/pkg/textcomp).